 I stand against that, and my mission is to make the good eggs – those business owners who actually care – grow and profit the way they deserve.

 Which does of course raise the question: how do you grow your business and sell your work, in an ethical way, while not compromising your values?

-Your values don’t have to stand in the way of your growth – they can in fact enable your growth, and impact, and sales and money.
+Your values don’t have to stand in the way of your growth.

-That’s how you solve the good-egg problem: you get to enroll more buyers not despite, but because of your values.
+That’s how you solve the good-egg problem: you get to enroll more buyers not despite your values, but because of them.